Ayurveda – A Complete Approach to Life

 Lubrication

-The Factors influencing Doshas
+Factors influencing the Doshas

 • Diet

-• Climate, environment
+• Climate and environment

-• Psyche: conditioning, experiences, trauma
+• Mental patterns, experiences, and trauma

-Prakriti and Vikriti
+Prakriti and Vikriti – True Nature and Status Quo